goreleaser/goreleaser/README.md

 but it quickly became more complex and I also wanted to publish binaries via Homebrew.

-So, the all-new goreleaser was born.
+So, the all-new GoReleaser was born.

 ## Usage